Five years ago, a study showed that a common, cheap, over-the-counter drug helps maintain bone density.

 So Should I Take Aspirin?

 Of course not!
-The Save Our Bones Program is dedicated to researching and implementing drug-free ways to maintain and increase bone density; it does not promote or advocate drugs of any kind.
+The Osteoporosis Reversal Program is dedicated to researching and implementing drug-free ways to maintain and increase bone density; it does not promote or advocate drugs of any kind.
 I do not even recommend aspirin for pain – but more on that below.
 Right now we need to figure out why Big Pharma didn’t (and still doesn’t) want this information disseminated.

 There’s No Money in Aspirin